cockroachdb/s3checker/README.md

 These requirements are outline in the
 [official documentation](https://www.cockroachlabs.com/docs/stable/use-cloud-storage-for-bulk-operations.html#storage-permissions).

-`s3checker` uses the [AWS SDK for Go library - version1](https://docs.aws.amazon.com/sdk-for-go/index.html) which is the same library that CockroachDB uses (at least as of the current version 22.1).
+`s3checker` uses the [AWS SDK for Go library - version1](https://docs.aws.amazon.com/sdk-for-go/index.html) by default, which is the same library that CockroachDB uses (at least as of the current version 22.1).
 This makes it easier to troubleshoot s3 access issues instead of attempting to run the various bulk operations in CockroachDB.
+It can also be run with version 2 of the SDK.

+It also outputs environment variables that use the prefix `AWS_` or include `proxy` or `PROXY`.

 ## Usage